dbpedia/webid/README.md

  curl -v -L --cert certificate.pem:yourpassword --data-urlencode "message=Thanks for the Tutorial!" https://webid.dbpedia.org/app/thanks.php
 ```

-To verify your browser installation, you can go to https://webid.dbpedia.org/messageboard and post a message using your new WebId.
+## Applications using WebId Authentication

+We have set up two example applications to verify your browser installation.
+You can leave us a message on the messageboard at https://webid.dbpedia.org/messageboard.
+Also feel free to register for the WebId Community Viewer at https://webid.dbpedia.org/viewer.

 ## Content validation of WebID
 TODO shacl